Follow us on networks

-Macroguide of microbiota and fertility (Part 2️⃣): practical tips
+Microbiota and fertility macroguide (Part 2️⃣): practical tips

 flora fertility importance

-Macroguide to have a healthy microbiota and improve fertility: practical advice (part 2)
+Macroguide to have a healthy microbiota and improve fertility: practical tips (part 2)

-Despite the lack of studies (or larger samples), it has already been shown that it is key.
+Despite the lack of studies (or larger samples), it has already been demonstrated that it is key.

-In this second part, you will discover practical advice to improve the microbiota and thus increase your chances of getting pregnant.
+In this second part, you will discover practical tips to improve your microbiota and thus increase your chances of getting pregnant.

-Maintaining a balanced microbiota is positive both for natural fertility processes, and in cases where assisted reproduction must be used.
-The microbiota plays an essential role in fertility, both in female and male.
+Maintaining a balanced microbiota is positive both for natural fertility processes and in cases in which assisted reproduction must be used.
+The microbiota plays an essential role in fertility, both female and male.

-But ...
-What can I do from home and easily?
+But...
+What can I do from home and in a simple way?

 We are going to give you some ideas to know what a healthy and balanced microbiota looks like.